-Have a read of our Spring 2017 newsletter to see the activities and achievements of the past few months.
-Click here to read it or download the pdf version.
+Have a read of our latest newsletter to see the activities and achievements of the past few months!
+Click here to read it.

 Ram Kumar and his brothers were trafficked to Kathmandu and dumped in an ‘orphanage’.
 Rescued by Umbrella, they are now reintegrated with their family.

 Volunteer teacher Brian taught the locals to play gaelic football and organised big match in the school during his placement in Gatlang – a first in Nepal!

 The children achieved great results in their second term exams – testament to our work in providing them access to quality education thanks to your support.

 With inflation in Nepal and economic problems worldwide, Mac calls out for volunteers, supporters and sponsors to keep Umbrella’s children’s futures secure.